 - (a) Custody and Disposition of Exhibits.
-All exhibits, including models, diagrams, or other material items, filed in a proceeding must be physically removed by the parties who filed them, in the event no appeal is perfected, within sixty days from the date of final disposition of the case by this court, or, in the event an appeal is perfected and thereafter disposed of, within thirty days after receipt of the judgment, other process, or certificate disclosing disposition of the case by that court.
-In the event the exhibits are not removed from the custody of the clerk within the required time, the clerk may destroy or otherwise dispose of the exhibits. - (b) Custody of Sensitive Exhibits.
-Sensitive exhibits include, but are not necessarily limited to, drugs, weapons, currency, pornography, and items of high monetary value.
+All exhibits, including models, diagrams, or other material items, filed in a proceeding must be physically removed by the parties who filed them, in the event no appeal is perfected, within 60 days from the date of final disposition of the case by this court, or, in the event an appeal is perfected and thereafter disposed of, within 30 days after receipt of the judgment, other process, or certificate disclosing disposition of the case by that court.
+In the event the exhibits are not removed from the custody of the clerk within the required time, the clerk may destroy or otherwise dispose of the exhibits. - limited to, drugs, weapons, currency, pornography, and items of high monetary value.
 Sensitive exhibits offered or received in evidence will be maintained in the custody of the clerk of court during the hours in which the court is in session.
 At the conclusion of each daily proceeding and at the noon recess, the clerk will return all sensitive exhibits to the offering counsel or party, who must then be responsible for maintaining custody and the integrity of such exhibits until the next session of court, at which time they must be returned to the clerk, unless otherwise ordered by the court.
 Following the return of a verdict in a jury case, or the entry of a final order in a non-jury case, sensitive exhibits will be handled or disposed of in the same manner as other exhibits under this rule.